 This week saw consumer confidence drop to its lowest level for 15 months, it also saw the pound falling against the US Dollar as investors became nervous about the state of the world economy.Consumers are perhaps worried about the level of disposable income they will have over the months ahead and the emergency budget and inflationary pressures such as rising food and petrol costs are adding to this worry.

+Bank of England governor Mervyn King believes it will be a long time before the economic outlook will be considered “normal”.
 Wider economic problems around the world underline the fact that we cannot be confident that the recovery in demand, output and employment in the UK will be sustained.
 The fiscal tightening measures proposed by the Government will not choke off recovery, but it will slow economic growth over the next two years.

 Apart from the obvious one for those still blessed with the option of the ‘Bank of Mum and Dad’, who do you turn to for a quick, short-term loan?

-Pre-Budget Report, 9th October 2007 – CGT flat rate of 18% for gains on non-business assets made on or after 6th April 2008.
+- Pre-Budget Report, 9th October 2007 – CGT flat rate of 18% for gains on non-business assets made on or after 6th April 2008.

 - 6th April 2010 – income tax rate of 50% for those with incomes in excess of £150,000.